CogComp/MultiOpEd/README.md

 The data was extracted from ThePerspective.com.
 We would like to thank Daniel Ravner, the CEO of www.theperpspective.com, for kindly granting access to data from the site for academic research.

 Our MultiOpEd corpus is in the data/ directory.
-We will later provide the exact train/dev/test splits used in the experiments of our paper.
+We will later provide the exact train/dev/test splits and preprocessing used in the experiments of our paper.

 <h2>Reproducing the results</h2>